 Here’s another vintage-style, distinctive typeface with clear art deco inspiration.
 It’ll be perfect for your private eye business cards, flapper fashion labels, speakeasy ads, and Great Gatsby party invitations.
 Oh, and use it for modern stuff, too, because it’s truly a cool font!
 Fontaine comes in three styles (regular, extrude, and rough) with uppercase characters, alternate characters, numbers, and some punctuation.
 Web font available.

-Free Tall Fonts
+Best Free Tall Fonts

 While we love premium fonts, there are a ton of amazing free fall fonts on the web, too, and we’d be amiss not to include some of them on this list!
 Just a quick note — if you’re a design professional, be sure to check the license before you use a free font on any commercial projects, as many free fonts are only free for personal use.